I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/nf-ndis-ndismwritelogdata.md

 <p> </p>

 ## -remarks
 <p>If the driver-dedicated application has an outstanding request for log file data,
     <b>NdisMWriteLogData</b> satisfies that request as soon as it has copied the driver-supplied information
     into the log file.</p>

-<p>The miniport driver can supply a
-    <i>LogBuffer</i> pointer to a location on the kernel stack if it is currently running at IRQL &lt;
-    DISPATCH_LEVEL.
-Otherwise,
-    <i>LogBuffer</i> must access a buffer that the driver allocated from nonpaged pool.</p>

-<p>The driver must release any spin lock it is holding before calling
-    <b>NdisMWriteLogData</b>.</p>

-<p><b>NdisMWriteLogData</b> does not recognize boundaries between log records, nor does the Win32 function,
-    <a href="base.deviceiocontrol">DeviceIoControl</a>, which applications can call with IOCTL_NDIS_GET_LOG_DATA to retrieve data written
-    to an NDIS log file by an NDIS miniport driver.
-    <b>NdisMWriteLogData</b> writes all miniport driver-supplied data at
-    <i>LogBuffer</i> into the log file as a byte stream.
-    <b>DeviceIoControl</b> reads the data from such a log as a byte stream, as well.</p>

-<p>Consequently, an application reading an NDIS log must collect retrieved data into records.
-To aid such
-    an application in collecting variable-length records, any miniport driver writing to such a log can insert a marker at the beginning of each record.
-Then, the application formatting the retrieved data can search for these markers to determine the start of each record.</p>

-<p>If the driver-dedicated application has an outstanding request for log file data,
-    <b>NdisMWriteLogData</b> satisfies that request as soon as it has copied the driver-supplied information
-    into the log file.</p>